nlbrown2/nlbrown2.github.io/_posts/2021-05-20-Yellowstone-day-3.md

 - Climbed 35 floors
 - 4.25 miles

-{% include gallery caption="The Road to Yellowstone" %}
+{% include gallery caption="The other Grand Canyon and some artistically inspirational points" %}